vetraskr/node-api-tech-test-public/README.md

 ## Running the tests

-Follow the steps in [Running the app](#running-the-app) to get the app running, then in a seperate terminal run:
+Follow the steps in [Running the app](#running-the-app) to get the app running, then in a separate terminal run:

 ```bash
 npm test